gitbls/ndm/README.md

 **ndm** dramatically simplifies the configuration and management of DNS (bind9, also referred to as bind or dns) and DHCP (isc-dhcp-server, also referred to as dhcpd) services for a small home or business network with a prescriptive, but customizable and extensible, configuration. ndm can run on any small Linux box, such as a Raspberry Pi, or any other supported Linux distribution.
 While most, if not all routers provide DNS and DHCP services, ndm has some significant advantages over using your router for these services:

 * The ndm configuration is router-independent.
-You can replace your router and still have exactly the same DNS configuration, and all your computers at their proper IP addresses.
+You can replace your router DHCP/DNS functions and still have exactly the same DNS configuration, and all your computers at their proper IP addresses.
 * The ndm configuration is host independent as well.
 If your Linux box dies, you can quickly and easily recreate your configuration (as long as you've backed up the ndm database).
 (You do backup, don't you?).
 * Speaking of proper addresses, ndm lets you easily assign specific IP addresses to specific devices.
 For instance, the system running ndm/bind/dhcpd will need a fixed IP address.
 You may want to assign specific IP addresses to other devices on your network.
 Some people find that pre-defining the IP addresses of all devices on the network creates a comforting feeling.
 * ndm fully configures dynamic dns for your network.
 Systems that do not have statically assigned IP addresses are automatically added to dns.
-* Easily name your own home network domain
+* Easily name your own home network domain.
 * The ndm database and configuration is maintained in a single, portable file, so it's easy to backup and restore.

 **ndm capabilities include**

 * Maintain and easily update dns and dhcpd configuration files and /etc/hosts
     * ndm eliminates the need to hand-edit any dns or dhcp config files
-* Easily establish your own local domain name
+* Easily establish your own LAN-local domain name
     * The easily-changed default is '.me'
 * Devices can either have statically assigned or dynamic IP addresses
     * Devices with dynamically assigned IP addresses are automatically added to dns when they come onto the network